 You'll find many of the popular things to do in Sydney located in Darling Harbour.
-It's nice enough to stroll around this pedestrianised district and people watch but you should also try to visit some of the amazing attractions you'll find here, such as the Australian National Maritime Museum, which has some great exhibits, or the Chinese Garden of Friendship.
+It's nice enough to stroll around this pedestrianised district and just people-watch but you should also try to visit some of the amazing attractions you'll find here, such as the Australian National Maritime Museum, which has some great exhibits, or the Chinese Garden of Friendship.
 Darling Harbour is also where you'll find...

 6. Wild Life Sydney Zoo

 You begin to get a sense that Darling Harbour might be slightly larger than you thought when you realise there's a zoo here.
-It might not be the biggest zoo you'll visit but you will get the opportunity to meet the "Big 5" - Koala's, Kangaroos, Crocodiles, Wombats and Platypusses (Platypi?).
+It might not be the biggest zoo you'll visit but you will get the opportunity to meet Australia's "Big 5" - Koala's, Kangaroos, Crocodiles, Wombats and Platypusses (Platypi?).
 There are actually several different zones within the zoo for you to explore - The Kangaroo Walkabout, Devils Den, Butterfly Tropics, Gumtree Valley, Wallaby Cliffs and Nightfall.